 How does the federal estate tax exemption work?

 The federal estate tax exemption provides that an estate with a value below the exemption amount can be passed on tax-free.
-As of 2016, the exemption amount is $5.45 million.
+As of early 2022, the exemption amount is $12.06 million per person.
+Legislation currently pending in Congress could change that limit if it becomes law.
 This estate tax exemption is “portable,” which means that the surviving spouse of a decedent can benefit from any unused portion of their deceased spouse’s exemption.
 The unused portion of the exemption is then combined with the surviving spouse’s own exemption.

 What happens if my estate exceeds the annual exclusion?